 To be able to install it, you will need Java installed on your computer.
 To make it work after the installation, you need to open the software and start the UPnP/DLNA server.
 With this, the application will scan for compatible devices in its surroundings and presents you with a list.

-You can choose one of the devices from the list to be your target device where you want to stream a multimedia file.
+You can choose one of the list devices to be your target device where you want to stream a multimedia file.
 You can customize the settings based on the device you have selected to optimize the playback.

-Also, if the computer is currently in use by other members of the family, it can be used for streaming in parallel.
+Also, if the computer is currently in use by other family members, it can be used for streaming in parallel.
 The software can extract metadata to provide subtitles and descriptions as well, which is very cool.
 If you add or delete data to a folder linked to Serviio, it automatically updates the files, and this doesn’t need a manual refresh.
-It records video thumbnails and projects it on the screen you have selected, which helps to manage, select, and play files on the other device.
+It records video thumbnails and projects it on the screen you have selected, which helps manage, select, and play files on the other device.

 So it is excellent for enhancing your multimedia experience.
-It can help you route multimedia files from your portable laptop or computer that has limited visual and audio capabilities to a better device having ultra-high definition visuals and sound.
+It can help you route multimedia files from your portable laptop or computer with limited visual and audio capabilities to a better device with ultra-high-definition visuals and sound.